Internship in Germany Program

-For those looking for internships in Europe such as our Internship in Germany Program, as well as looking to volunteer with refugees in Germany, gain experience in community development, and make a difference all while immersing themselves in Arabic/German culture, Engage in Germany organization in Halle (Saale), Germany is the place for you!
+For those looking for internships in Europe, such as our Internship in Germany Program, as well as looking to volunteer with refugees in Germany, gain experience in community development, and make a difference, all while immersing themselves in Arabic/German culture, Engage in Germany organization in Halle (Saale), Germany, is the place for you!
 Engage in Germany operates as a language school and community center for refugees and migrants.
 These are predominantly of Arab backgrounds, but also others displaced from Africa and Europe.
 Because of the organization’s dual roles as a language school and a community center, it conducts numerous cultural exchange programs designed to build bridges between the Arabic, German, and international communities in Halle (Saale).

 Engage in Germany’s mission is not just to bridge the gaps between cultures, create further understanding, and dispel misconceptions- we also aim to create constructive dialogues between different and diverse groups of people.
 Participants in the Internship in Germany Program will take on various roles during their time with us.
 Some of these will be helping construct, implement, and lead the center’s community outreach programs and other organized educational events.
 By participating in an internship based around volunteering with refugees, learning German or Arabic, and teaching English, you can actively contribute to community development while becoming part of a family deeply embedded in the international community.